• Home

 It is also up to you whether you use fresh or dried pasta.
 I think everyone has some dried pasta in the cupboard but you may want to use fresh pasta to make this dish even quicker to cook.

-What to serve this pasta with
+How to serve this creamy pasta

-I often make the quantities below for Mr and Curly and I for dinner so we have leftovers for lunch the next day.
+This recipe is great for leftovers.
+I often make the quantities below so there are leftovers for us to have for lunch the next day.

 • Ravoli Lasagne